LunarTulip/dice/README.md

 ### Functionality (general)

-- Improve whitespace handling so as to avoid the current lossiness
 - Figure out an elegant way to handle verbose display of nested dice rolls.
 (See, for example, `2d3d4`.
 Rendering as [2, 1]d4 loses something; so does rendering as [4, 2, 4].)
 - Recognize preemptively and error when an input has a chance to try to roll a non-integer number of dice or a d[non-integer], rather than only when it actually does so

-### Functionality (CLI)

-- Allow more fine-tuned variation in output verbosity

 ### Functionality (GUI)